simologos/try-not-to-laugh/README.md

 ### Summary

-This is it, you've covered all the basics to write code in all b+s Connects Redux based products.
+This is it, you've covered all the basics to write code.
 Now it's time to talk about the organizational topics.

 ## Project overview